sifrr/sifrr/packages/server/sifrr-seo/README.md

 const express = require('express');
 const server = express();

-// Only use for GET requests
+// Only use for GET requests as a express middleware server.get(sifrrSeo.middleware);
-server.get(sifrrSeo.middleware);
 server.listen(8080);
 ```